 How I Spent

 I was sacrificing so much, mostly my appearance, for this trip but I wasn’t prepared to cut everything.
 I didn’t want to feel deprived for a year so I decided what was important.
 I go to hot yoga, it’s ludicrously expensive but it keeps me sane.
 So does going out on Saturday night, but I learned to stop dropping my credit card down for a tab and stuck to a drink budget.
 In the end I did everything I really wanted to do and cut out the things I was spending money on but wouldn’t miss.

 One Item Most Travelers Miss

 One thing that people never discuss is the return fund.
-I need a stash of money to make the resettlement a little less stressful as I try to conform to everyday life.
+I need a stash of money to make the resettlement a little less stressful as I try to conform to everyday life especially as I won’t be working in one of those cool travel jobs.
 Long term travel is a dream but talking about coming back isn’t much fun.
 I set money aside so let’s leave it at that.